Read this entire page before purchasing a PCV Fix Kit!!!

 V1 Kit: This is the original PCV fix kit.
 This kit routes the PCV gas through a check valve into a BNR throttle body spacer.
 Because this kit requires a throttle body spacer, it is more expensive to use if you don't already have the spacer.
 However, those who already have a BNR throttle body spacer, or want one for other purposes will find the V1 kit cheaper by $10.
 One benefit to this kit is that the check valve can be removed for inspection or cleaning by disconnecting the throttle body spacer, which doesn't require intake manifold removal.

 V2 Kit: I designed the V2 kit to reduce the cost of this fix.
 Instead of returning the PCV gas to a BNR throttle body spacer like the V1 kit does, this kit uses a special brake booster tee connector on the intake manifold itself.
 While the adapter and some components add to the cost of the kit itself, the V2 kit saves you $45 as you no longer need to buy a separate BNR throttle body spacer.
-The only drawback is that the check valve cannot be easily removed for inspection without pulling the intake manifold itself.
-However, the check valve is extremely robust and over-built for this application, so service shouldn't be needed for well over 50,000 miles, if ever.
+The only drawback is that the check valve cannot be easily removed for inspection without pulling the intake manifold itself, and the brake booster tee may need to be cleaned every 2-3 years.
+However, the check valve is extremely robust and over-built for this application, so service of the check valve shouldn't be needed for well over 50,000 miles, if ever.
 The V2 kit is also easier and quicker to install and does not require the inch-pound torque wrench you need to get the throttle body spacer and throttle body back on.

 Refer to the thread on CruzeTalk.com for V1 PCV Fix Kit installation instructions:

 Refer to the thread on CruzeTalk.com for instructions on removing and reinstalling the intake manifold: